jeka-dev/demo-project-springboot-headless/README.md

 ## Conclusion

-We created secured native Docker images of our Springboot application in different flavor (Ubuntu and distroless based) and We made it **effortlessly** 🙂 :
+We created secured native Docker images of our Springboot application in different flavor (Ubuntu and distroless based) and we made it **effortlessly** 🙂 :

 - We didn’t need to install or configure GraalVM or JDKs.
 - We didn’t need to edit Dockerfiles or any configuration files.
 - The build has been executed on the host (not in a container), making it simpler to troubleshoot.

-We can explore more functions using these command lines: `jeka native: --doc`, `jeka docker: --doc`, `jeka springboot: --doc`
+We can explore available functions and settings using commands as: `jeka native: --doc`, `jeka docker: --doc` or `jeka springboot: --doc`